ltorres321/GamesRaffle2/DEPLOYMENT_GUIDE.md

 3. **Spot Instances**: For development/testing environments
 4. **Auto-scaling**: Configure to scale down during low usage

-This deployment approach provides a production-ready, cost-effective solution for the Survivor Sports Betting application while maintaining all core functionality.
+This deployment approach provides a production-ready, cost-effective solution for the Games Raffle application while maintaining all core functionality.